Qbject/six-dot-bot/docs/api-reference.md

 This page delves into the inner workings of ContentEditBot.

-## MiniApp Fundamentals
+## Mini App Fundamentals

-Telegram MiniApps, also known as WebApps, are the core technology enabling the functionality of this project.
-The concept behind MiniApps is straightforward but crucial to grasp.
+Telegram Mini Apps, also known as WebApps, are the core technology enabling the functionality of this project.
+The concept behind Mini Apps is straightforward but crucial to grasp.

-Telegram MiniApps do not operate in isolation; they extend the capabilities of Telegram bots.
-There are various ways a bot can guide users to access a MiniApp.
-In short, Telegram bot provides users with special buttons or links that allow them to access the MiniApp (for more information, refer to the [official documentation](https://core.telegram.org/bots/webapps#implementing-mini-apps)).
+Telegram Mini Apps do not operate in isolation; they extend the capabilities of Telegram bots.
+There are various ways a bot can guide users to access a Mini App.
+In short, Telegram bot provides users with special buttons or links that allow them to access the Mini App (for more information, refer to the [official documentation](https://core.telegram.org/bots/webapps#implementing-mini-apps)).

-When a user opens a MiniApp, the Telegram client creates a new window containing a **webview**.
+When a user opens a Mini App, the Telegram client creates a new window containing a **webview**.
 Think of a webview as a browser within the Telegram client, devoid of the usual browser UI elements, providing only the web page itself.
-The development of this web page is the essence of MiniApp development.
+The development of this web page is the essence of Mini App development.
 This web page exhibits some differences from typical web pages, such as offering several methods and properties for interacting with the Telegram client, which are not available on regular web pages.
 These interactions include:

 - Accessing user information
 - Retrieving user theme parameters (to seamlessly blend with the Telegram UI)